pycom/pycom-documentation/chapter/firmwareapi/pycom/network/bluetooth/gattccharacteristic.md

 #####<function>characteristic.value()</function>

-Returns the locally stored value of the characteristic whithout sending a read request to the GATT server.
+Returns the locally stored value of the characteristic without sending a read request to the GATT server.
 If the characteristic value hasn't been read from the GATT server yet, the value returned will be 0.

 #####<function>characteristic.write(value)</function>